 Preparing your soil or potting mix

 Buy a potting mix in your local garden store for this purpose.
-Potting mix is a mixture of perlite, vermiculite, and peat moss that absorbs water but drains well.
-It is advised that you invest in high-quality potting mix as cheap ones eventually hold in too much water and clump together, causing your broccoli roots to rot.
+The potting mix is a mixture of perlite, vermiculite, and peat moss that absorbs water but drains well.
+It is advised that you invest in a high-quality potting mix as cheap ones eventually hold in too much water and clump together, causing your broccoli roots to rot.

 Adjust the pH of your potting soil to 6.0-6.8 with the use of either lime to increase the pH or sulfur to decrease it.
 Incorporate a good amount of compost into your potting mix to nourish the soil when growing broccoli in pots.

 You can use commercial fertilizers, but it is easier to over-fertilize your soil with this option as they can contain too much nitrogen and can cause harm to your crops.